For questions or comments, please email half.estonian[at]gmail.com

 Each of these 49 Notes is a response to something I've found out about my Estonian grandparents, my Estonian heritage, by accident and by design.
 The writing is heavily influenced by poetry, but I would never call it poetry.
 The Notes begin with a prologue ("The Last Smoke"), recalling the time I stumbled across a pamphlet about Estonia and remembered, again, that I was half-Estonian.
 After that, they tell a rough family biography.

 This site was first (and finally) posted in full in October 2012, on the occasion of my grandfather's centenary.
-This is for him and for my grandmother.
+The 50th anniversary of his death was marked this month.